Eduardo-JP-Ferreira/linkr-front/README.md

 ## Description
 Linkr is a social media link sharing web application!
+This repository is the Frontend part of the application.

 ## Technologies Used